Robinlovelace/open-gat/README.md

-\[Department of Transport\] that its agencies were developing software in competition with the private sector”, leading to the abandonment of publicly funded transport planning software development projects, notably UTPS.\[6\] This contrasts with the history of GRASS, a publicly funded GIS system that has been under continuous development by state, academic and commercial organisation since 1982 (Neteler and Mitasova 2008).
+\[Department of Transport\] that its agencies were developing software in competition with the private sector”, leading to the abandonment of publicly funded transport planning software development projects, notably UTPS (Boyce and Williams 2015).\[6\] This transfer of transport planning software development to the private sector contrasts with the history of GIS, in which open source solutions have come to dominate .
+The example of GRASS (Geographic Resources Analysis Support System) illustrates this point and helps explain the dominance of proprietary software in transport planning.
+Like UTPS, GRASS was a publicly funded software project.
+Unlike UTPS, it was made freely available to the public and was open sourced (in 1999), meaning that it has been under continuous development by state, academic and commercial organisation since 1982 (Neteler and Mitasova 2008).
 Would the landscape of transport planning software have been different if the DoT had continued to fund software development projects?
 That question is outside the scope of this paper.
 What is certain, however, is that software used in transport planning over the past three decades has been dominated by companies and that the sector has been slow to adopt open an open source approach.

 In response to the ‘siloed’ development of GIS and transport software, there have been calls for greater integration.
 Loidl et al. (2016),